 PPA Class Multi-Purpose Offshore Patrol Vessels, Italy

-Construction on the first patrol vessel began in February 2017, with delivery scheduled for 2021.
-The ships are intended to perform a number of duties in territorial waters of Italy.
+Construction on the first patrol vessel began in February 2017.
+The ships are intended to perform a number of duties in Italy's territorial waters.
 Their mission capabilities include patrolling, surface combat, anti-piracy, monitoring, protection and control of maritime zones, and rescue of personnel in distress.

 PPA-class procurement details

 The procurement of the PPA-class offshore patrol vessels is part of Italian Navy's fleet renewal plan, which is aimed at replacing the ageing fleet of patrol boats, corvettes and frigates.

 In May 2015, the Organisation for Joint Armament Cooperation (OCCAR) awarded a €3.5bn ($3.89bn) multi-year contract to a consortium of Fincantieri and Finmeccanica (now Leonardo) for the construction of six PPAs, with an option for additional four units and one logistic support ship (LSS).